opusonline/PromiseX.js/README.md

 ### PromiseX.all(promises)

 standard
-returns a Promise that is resolved only if all promises are resolved or rejected if any promise of list is rejected
+returns a Promise that is resolved only if all promises are resolved
+or rejected if any promise of list is rejected
 resolve function gets array of promise values

 ### PromiseX.race(promises)

 standard
-returns a Promise that is resolved as soon as one promise is resolved or rejected as soon as one promise of list is rejected
+returns a Promise that is resolved as soon as one promise is resolved
+or rejected as soon as one promise of list is rejected
-_heads-up_: native function is commented since some checks are missing
+_heads-up:_ native function is commented since some checks are missing

 ### PromiseX.every(promises)

 non-standard
 is fulfilled only if all promises are fulfilled either resolved or rejected.
-each promise's fulfillment state and value is provided in the propagated value array as promise.value and promise.status
+each promise's fulfillment state and value is provided in the propagated value array
+as promise.value and promise.status

 ### PromiseX.any(promises)